hvac-io/hvac-io.github.io/_posts/2014-07-01-new-wacnet-release-110.md

 ![Vigilia button](/images/wacnet-1.1.0-release-vigilia-btn2.png "Vigilia button")

-We also made the UI nearly identical to Vigilia's, which will be more convenient for users of both.

 ## Moving forward

 As usual, if you need some new features, tell us and we'll take them